 Step 3.
 Click the screenshot button to start taking a screenshot.
 Add shapes, text, numbers, and other annotations to your screenshot to the image, then click "Save".
 Images will be saved under Files > Screenshot.

-Tip: How to save images from website which are protected on Mac?
-For Mac users, the built-in screenshot shortcuts provide a convenient way to capture protected images.
+Tip: How to save pictures from a website that's protected on Mac?
+The built-in screenshot shortcuts for Mac provide a convenient way to capture protected images.
 Press Shift + Command + 4, click and drag to select the desired area, and the screenshot will be saved as a file on your desktop.

 What You Want to Know: Where Can I Find My Screen Recordings on Mac? >>

-Use Developer Tools to Save Protected Images When Right Click Not Working
+Use Developer Tools to Save Images on Website That Disables Right Click

-How to save images from website which are protected?
+How to download protected images from website?
 The fundamental principle remains: your browser, in order to display the webpage, must download and render all its components, including images.
 This means the image data is already present within your browser's cache and accessible through the powerful suite of tools known as Developer Tools.

 Inspecting a webpage's source is easy with the tools in browsers like Chrome.
 Consequently, even when right-click is disabled, you can resort to Developer Tools to locate and extract the desired images.
 Use the following steps to learn how to save a picture from a website without right-click.